jwonghk/Soccer-team-data-management/README.md

 ## User Stories
 - Add a player to the list of available to choose from
 - Remove a player if not considered available anymore
-- Display some statistics of the player
+- Display some statistics of player: such as goals scored, goals concealed, game won, game lost, position
-- Edit a player's statistics
+- Edit a player's goals scored, goals concealed, game won, game lost, position status